-ASP.NET 5 is a lean and composable framework for building web and cloud applications.
-ASP.NET 5 is fully open source and available on GitHub.
-ASP.NET 5 is currently in preview.
+ASP.NET Core is a lean and composable framework for building web and cloud applications.
+ASP.NET Core is fully open source and available on GitHub.
+ASP.NET Core is available on Windows, Mac, and Linux.

 The below resources will get you up to speed on what's happening with the next version of ASP.NET.

 Additionally, the weekly ASP.NET Community Standup covers live community Q&A, product team discussion and the most recent updates.
 Recordings of previous meetings are available.

 Next meeting is April 25 at 3:45 PM Pacific time.

 [video] Come join Scott Hanselman and Scott Hunter and learn about the groundbreaking changes in ASP.NET.
 For the first time ever ASP.NET is supported on Windows, Mac and Linux with a fully cross-platform ASP.NET Core.

 [video] In this presentation learn all about ASP.NET Core and including the latest features and innovations in MVC.
 You’ll see how you can build applications that run cross-platform on Windows, Mac and Linux via .NET Core.
 You’ll also see how ASP.NET Core MVC gives you a unified web programming model for building both web UI and web APIs.